andrewrowatt-masseyuni/moodle-block_notices/README.md

 Additionally, administrative information can also be included with the notice.
 This information is not displayed but provides information for notice managers to maintain the list of notices.

+A block is used as the display mechanism for notices and as the path for teachers or administrators to manage notices.
+While a block is used to display notices, the actual notices are *course-specific*.
+That is, if you added a second block to the course, the existing set of notices will be displayed.
+This includes the Dashboard and Frontpage, which are both technically course 1.

 This plugin was based on an H5P widget:

 <https://github.com/andrewrowatt-masseyuni/H5P.MUNoticesCarousel>